Zenobia Shroff: 2017–present

-She has performed stand up at the Guild Gallery, the Indo American Arts Council, Don't Tell Mama, UCB and the South Asian International Performing Arts Festival.
-She went on to perform her show, Show How to Succeed as an Ethnically Ambiguous Actor, with over 30 characters in and off Broadway at the Castillo Theatre in a full run in the summer of 2017.
+She has performed stand-up at the Guild Gallery, the Indo American Arts Council, Don't Tell Mama, UCB and the South Asian International Performing Arts Festival.
+She went on to perform her show, Show How to Succeed as an Ethnically Ambiguous Actor, with over 30 characters in and off-Broadway at the Castillo Theatre in a full run in the summer of 2017.
 Also in 2017, she was cast as Kumail Nanjiani's mother in The Big Sick, produced by Judd Apatow.
 The cast was nominated for a Screen Actors Guild Awards in 2018.

 She has appeared in the American medical drama series The Resident, American political drama television series Madam Secretary, and a recurring role as Priya Ullah in seasons 4 and 5 of The Affair.
 In 2020, she voiced one of the many counselors named “Jerry”, in the Disney-Pixar film Soul.

 In 2022, she was cast as Muneeba Khan in the Marvel Studios series Ms. Marvel on Disney+.
-She is set to reprise the role in the upcoming 2023 film The Marvels.
+She reprised the role in the 2023 film The Marvels.